-The 2026 ECSPM Symposium, 19-20 March, focuses on internationalisation in HE, understood not as a threat but as a gateway to new possibilities for universities which are facing serious challenges in this day and age.
-Also it focuses on translation of academic knowledge, deeply intertwined with the internationalisation of universities.
-The symposium concept note is here.
+The symposium focused on the internationalisation in Higher Education (HE), understood not as a threat but as a gateway to new possibilities for universities which are facing serious challenges in this day and age.
+It focused on translation of academic knowledge, deeply intertwined with the internationalisation of universities.

 Introduction to the Symposium theme